 On April 11, 2022, the Board of Directors of the Association and Cape Fear Farm Credit, ACA signed a letter of intent to merge the two Associations.
 The merger is subject to AgFirst, FCA, and shareholder approval.
 If approved by all required parties, the merger is expected to take effect upon the commencement of business on January 1, 2023.

 Note 9 - Subsequent Events

-The Association evaluated subsequent events and determined that there were none requiring disclosure through August 8, 2022, which was the date the financial statements were issued.
+The Association evaluated subsequent events and determined that there were none requiring disclosure, except for the below, through November 8, 2022, which was the date the financial statements were issued.